vuestorefront/vue-storefront/packages/core/docs/general/key-concepts.md

 **Composables are the main public API of Vue Storefront** and in many cases the only API except configuration you'll work with.

 You can treat each composable as an independent micro-application.
-They manage theyir own state, handle SSR and in most cases don't interact with each other (`useUser` and `useCart` are exceptions).
+They manage their own state, handle SSR and in most cases don't interact with each other (`useUser` and `useCart` are exceptions).

 ```js
 const { search, product, loading, error } = useProduct()